 Due to the increased stress of modern living, Adrenal Fatigue is a condition affecting more and more people.
-Here at the clinic we are seeing a marked increase in the number of adrenal fatigue cases.
+At the BePure Clinics, we are seeing a marked increase in the number of adrenal fatigue cases.
 In this blog I want to talk about treating adrenal fatigue with food.
 What to eat, what not to eat, when to eat and how effective food really is when dealing with adrenal fatigue.

-If you are unsure what adrenal fatigue is, or it you have it, we have a series of blogs on this topic.
+If you are unsure what adrenal fatigue is or if you have it?
+We have a series of blogs on this topic that you can read.

 Adrenal fatigue happens when your adrenal glands are unable to sufficiently meet the demands of stress.
 Because of the nature of modern life, we are generally exposed to far more stressors than our ancestors were.
 Things like traffic, increased demands at work, the unrelenting expectation to be available through email and social media, the marked rise in both parents working and increases in the cost of living are all factors creating stress every day.